pac4j/pac4j/documentation/docs/clients/cas.md

 2) using **proxy tickets** (for a web service): if the user is already authenticated by CAS in the web application (use case 1), the web application can request a proxy ticket and use it to call the web service which is protected by CAS

-3) using the **CAS REST API** (for a web service): a standalone / mobile application can call a web service by providing the CAS user credentials (these credentials will be directly checked via the CAS REST API).
+3) using the **CAS REST API** (for a web service): a standalone/mobile application can call a web service by providing the CAS user credentials (these credentials will be directly checked via the CAS REST API).

 It supports all CAS protocol versions (v1.0, v2.0 and v3.0).